sbt/sbt-native-packager/src/sphinx/introduction.rst

 Architecture
 ~~~~~~~~~~~~

-Native packagers architecture can be summarized with this diagram
+The architecture can be summarized with this diagram

 .. image:: /static/sbt-native-packager-design.svg
     :alt: Architecture diagram.